-Internal name: cc_timezone
+Internal name: cc_timezone Module frequency: per instance

+'''

 timezone: <timezone>

+'''

-1.10.50 Ubuntu Advantage
+1.10.51 Ubuntu Advantage

 Summary: Configure Ubuntu Advantage support services

 Attach machine to an existing Ubuntu Advantage support contract and enable or disable support services such as Livepatch, ESM, FIPS and FIPS Updates.
 When attaching a machine to Ubuntu Advantage, one can also specify services to enable.
 When the 'enable' list is present, any named service will be enabled and all absent services will remain disabled.